AI Use Cases/Healthcare

 Revenue & Operational Impact

 The operational cost is severe.
-Health systems currently report claims denial rates of 5-8%, translating to $50K-$200K monthly revenue leakage per 200-bed facility.
+Run the math on your own denial rate: at the 5-8% range common across the industry, a 60-bed community hospital can be leaking $15K-$60K a month in denied revenue.
 Days in A/R stretch beyond 45 days as incomplete documentation triggers rework cycles.
-Medical coders, stretched thin by staff shortages, make extraction errors at a 2-3% rate - seemingly small until those errors compound across thousands of monthly encounters.
+Medical coders, stretched thin by staff shortages, make extraction errors at a rate worth modeling at 2-3% - seemingly small until those errors compound across thousands of monthly encounters.
 Prior authorization delays directly impact patient throughput metrics and HCAHPS satisfaction scores when patients experience care delays.

 Why Generic Tools Fail